White Rose Maths: An In-Depth Teacher Review

 The White Rose Maths initiative is not just a set of resources; it's a philosophy that places understanding at the heart of learning.
 It's about nurturing a love for mathematics and equipping students with the tools they need to succeed in a subject that is often seen as challenging.
 It's a fresh perspective that is reshaping how mathematics is taught and understood.

-• Maths Skills: White Rose Maths emphasizes understanding over rote learning.
+• Maths Skills: White Rose Maths emphasises understanding over rote learning.

-• Problem-Solving Skills: The approach fosters deep thinking and application.
+• Problem-Solving Skills: The approach creates deep thinking and application.

 • Primary and Secondary Schools: It's applicable across a range of school years, focusing on mastery.